johannschopplich/apiful/README.md

 **What it does:**

-If your API has an [OpenAPI](https://swagger.io/resources/open-api/) schema, `apiful` can use it to generate types for you, which the `OpenAPI` adapter then consumes to provide type-safe API calls.
+If your API has an [OpenAPI](https://swagger.io/resources/open-api/) schema, APIful can use it to generate types for you, which the `OpenAPIBuilder` extension then consumes to provide type-safe API calls.

 For example, the response returned by the API call on the left is typed as follows: